Dental Assistant

 What certification will I receive after completing the program?

 The Veterinary Assistant program provides certification that improves the job outlook of those seeking to be employed in veterinary offices.
-As of November 2023, this program has been approved with the National Association of Veterinary Technicians in America (NAVTA) to certify completers as Approved Veterinary Assistants (AVA).
+The program is approved by the National Association of Veterinary Technicians in America (NAVTA).
+Students become eligible for the Approved Veterinary Assistant (AVA) Exam upon completion.
+After passing the AVA exam, individuals can obtain the title of Approved Veterinary Assistant and receive an AVA designation certificate.

 What will I learn in this program?